 1. Safe Sex Positions

 When you are having sex, ensure that you are comfortable with the position and the pace.
-Avoid rough sex, when you are pregnant – this could increase the risk of bleeding.
+Avoid rough sex when you are pregnant, as this could increase the risk of bleeding.

 2. Oral Sex

-Oral sex is a great alternative, as it is one of the most satisfying ways to get sexually content without intercourse.
-However, do not blow air into the vagina, as it may cause air embolism – formation of air bubbles in the blood vessels.
+Oral sex is a great alternative, as it is one of the most satisfying ways to be sexually content without intercourse.
+However, ask your partner not to blow air into the vagina, as it may cause an air embolism, which is the formation of air bubbles in the blood vessels.

 3. Cosy Sex